tommikaikkonen/prettyprinter/docs/usage.rst

             self.two = two

-You can register a pretty printer like this:
+You can register a pretty printer:

 .. code:: python